reivaxy/case/README.md

 A static relay is totally electronic, there is no mobile contacts, no spark.

-Here is it in the resulting box, with the hote for the low tension alimentation, one hole for power-in wire, and 2 holes for power out wires.
+Here it is (this one is not yet wired) in the resulting box, with the hole for the low tension alimentation, one hole for power-in wire, and 2 holes for power out wires.

 2,9mm scews are a perfect fit for the cover